s7u512/NSSO-77-SAS/00_Instructions.md

 ### 3.1 Scripts

-The six R scripts in this repository contain the code and comments for reading, estimating, and conducting basic analysis of the unit-level data from Schedule 33.1 of the 77th round by NSSO.
+The R scripts in this repository contain the code and comments for reading, estimating, and conducting basic analysis of the unit-level data from Schedule 33.1 of the 77th round by NSSO.

 The analysis can be conducted in the following order: